Please READ the instructions below and on the Author Guidelines document BEFORE you submit your manuscript.

 After you log in, go to your Home and click on Author to initiate the submission process.
 Pour le texte français, cliquez ici.

-General For reviewing purposes, the initial submission should be a WORD document of the manuscript text only plus a single PDF file that includes text, figures, and tables.
-Please number the lines in the text sequentially before making the pdf as it is helpful to the reviewers and editor.
+For reviewing purposes, the initial submission should be a single PDF file that includes text, figures, and tables.
+A separate Word document for the text only may also be submitted as some reviewers prefer to edit a Word document rather than a PDF.
+Please number the lines in the text sequentially before making the PDF as it is helpful to the reviewers and editor.
 Publication-quality final versions of figures and tables will be requested after the manuscript has been accepted.
-Note that you need to include the authors' names and e-mail addresses but all of the other "metadata" about affiliations, funding, etc. is optional
+Note that you need to include the authors' names and e-mail addresses during submission (including preferred salutation such as "John V. Smith") but other "metadata" about affiliations, funding, etc. is optional.

-During the submission process, please provide the names of and contact information for at least three potential REVIEWERS of your manuscript using the "author's comments" option.
+During the submission process, please provide the names of and contact information for at least three potential REVIEWERS of your manuscript using the "Comment to the Editor" option.

 It is understood that manuscripts submitted to Atlantic Geology are not being considered for publication elsewhere.